This resource was updated as part of the veterinary review process. It was originally published on April 3, 2018.

 Ducks can develop various mobility issues, including osteoarthritis (also called degenerative joint disease) and septic arthritis (also called infectious arthritis).

-Osteoarthritis– This type of arthritis is often associated with advanced age, though it can also occur in younger individuals as well, especially bigger breeds or individuals who are overweight.
-Signs of osteoarthritis include abnormal gait, bearing weight unevenly when standing, lameness, and reduced activity.
-You may be able to hear or feel crepitus (grating or crunching) in the hock (this can be more difficult to feel in the knee and hip).
+Osteoarthritis – This type of arthritis is often associated with advanced age, though it can occur in younger individuals as well, especially bigger breeds or individuals who are overweight.
+Signs of osteoarthritis include abnormal gaitA specific way of moving and the rhythmic patterns of hooves and legs.
+Gaits are natural (walking, trotting, galloping) or acquired meaning humans have had a hand in changing their gaits for "sport"., bearing weight unevenly when standing, lameness, and reduced activity.
+You may be able to hear or feel crepitus (grating or crunching) in the hock1: the tarsal joint or region in the hind limb of a digitigrade quadruped (such as the horse) corresponding to the human ankle but elevated and bending backward 2: a joint of a fowl's leg that corresponds to the hock of a quadruped (this can be more difficult to feel in the knee and hip).
 Ducks with osteoarthritis may spend more time lying down.
 Preventative measures include ensuring residents are on a healthy diet (and are at a healthy weight) and also ensuring residents have ample opportunities to swim.
-Treatment with analgesics and creating a living space that is easy for arthritic ducks to navigate can help keep residents comfortable.
+Treatment with analgesics and creating a living space that is easy for arthritic individuals to navigate can help keep residents comfortable.

 Geriatric Diseases of Pet Birds | Merck Veterinary Manual